Fibromyalgia Skip To Content

 Fibromyalgia symptoms vary widely from person to person, so it is important to seek a professional diagnosis in order to begin a treatment and management plan designed for your individual needs.

-St Joseph’s offers a unique ‘one stop’ service led by eminent pain management consultants and supported by a full multi-disciplinary team.
+St Joseph’s offers a unique service led by eminent pain management consultants and supported by a full multi-disciplinary team.
 Our consultants undertake a thorough analysis of the patient’s pain syndromes, optimise medication and may perform injections and advanced techniques such as radiofrequency where appropriate.

 Physiotherapists are available to perform a mobility assessment, posture assessment and develop a bespoke programme to help you become more active and improve the quality of your life.